Holiday Leftovers To Share With Your Pet—And What To Avoid

 Sharing a moderate amount of holiday leftovers with your pet can be a great way to keep them included in the festivities.

 There are lots of ‘people foods’ that are fine for most pets to eat, and they can add some healthy variety and extra nutrition to their regular meals.

 Safe Holiday Ingredients

-Sweet Potatoes—These are an excellent source of beta carotene and make a highly nutritious meal addition for dogs.
+These are an excellent source of beta-carotene and make a highly nutritious meal addition for dogs.
 Steamed or baked sweet potatoes are ideal; raw root vegetables can be difficult to digest unless completely pulverized in a blender or food processor.
 Avoid giving your dog the kind of holiday-themed sweet potato side dishes that contain lots of maple syrup, melted marshmallows or candied nuts.

 Holiday Foods to Avoid

-Desserts and Cheeses—They can cause upset tummy, especially when eaten in excess.
+They can cause an upset tummy, especially when eaten in excess.

-Relishes, Pickles and Sauces—Leave these out of your pet’s bowl because they tend to contain heavy spices, sugar, onion and other ingredients than can unsettle their GI tract.
+Leave these out of your pet’s bowl because they tend to contain heavy spices, sugar, onion, and other ingredients that can unsettle their GI tract.

 Toxic Foods for Pets